We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 2012

-Yuki is a popular perfume by Miya Shinma for women and men and was released in 2012.
-The scent is powdery-fresh.
+A popular perfume by Miya Shinma for women and men, released in 2012.
+The scent is fresh-powdery.
 It is still in production.
-Pronunciation

 We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.